Medically reviewed by Drugs.com. Last updated on Aug 15, 2020.

 • Hematologic: Anemia may occur with testosterone suppression; monitor CBC periodically as indicated.
 Aplastic anemia has been reported (postmarketing case reports).

 • Hepatotoxicity: Hepatitis or marked increases in liver enzymes leading to drug discontinuation occurred in 1% of patients receiving nilutamide in controlled studies.
 Rare cases of hospitalization or deaths due to severe liver injury have been reported, with the onset of hepatotoxicity usually occurring within first 3 to 4 months of therapy.
 Monitor transaminases.
 Signs/symptoms of hepatic dysfunction (nausea/vomiting, abdominal pain, anorexia, fatigue, flu-like symptoms, dark urine, jaundice, and/or right upper quadrant pain) should prompt liver function testing.
 Discontinue treatment immediately for jaundice or ALT >2 times the upper limit of normal (ULN).

 • Interstitial pneumonitis: [US Boxed Warning]: Interstitial pneumonitis has been reported in 2% of patients exposed to nilutamide in controlled studies.
 An increased incidence has been observed in one small study of Japanese patients.
 Symptoms typically include exertional dyspnea, cough, chest pain, and fever; interstitial changes (including pulmonary fibrosis) leading to hospitalization and fatalities have been reported (rarely).
-Most cases occurred within the first 3 months of treatment and usually reversed after discontinuation.
+Most cases occurred within the first 3 months of treatment and most reversed after discontinuation.
 X-rays showed interstitial or alveolo-interstitial changes; pulmonary function tests revealed a restrictive pattern with decreased DLco.
 Perform chest x-ray prior to treatment initiation and consider baseline pulmonary function testing.
 Instruct patients to report new or worsening dyspnea.
 Discontinue nilutamide immediately if signs and/or symptoms of interstitial pneumonitis are observed until a causal effect can be ruled out.

 • Vision effects: A delay in adaptation to dark has been reported; in clinical studies, this was reported by 13% to 57% of patients.
 The delay ranged from seconds to a few minutes after passing from a light to a dark area.
 This may not abate with continued treatment although may be alleviated by wearing tinted sunglasses.
 Caution patients who experience adaptation delay about driving at night or through tunnels.